bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/Troubleshoot.md

   ![image](https://github.com/user-attachments/assets/6b9c5d3d-2c99-46ae-91ed-f64ebdabc13a)

   Having an IP of 127.0.0.1 means that the web server is not binded to the Host-Only adapter IP.
-We must stop the GSAD process, rebind to the correect IP, and restart it.
+We must stop the GSAD process, rebind to the correct IP, and restart it.

   ```bash
    sudo systemctl stop gsad